shindakun/attodo.app/docs/features.md

 Get notified even when AT Todo isn't open.

 **Enabling Push Notifications:**

-1. Open Settings
+1. **Open Settings**:
+   - Click the "Settings" link in the top navigation bar
+   - A settings dialog (modal) will open

+2. **Find Notification Settings**:
+   - In the Settings dialog, scroll to "Notification Settings"
+   - You'll see your current notification status

+3. **Enable Notifications**:
-2. Click "Enable Push Notifications"
+   - Click "Enable Push Notifications" button
-3. Grant permission when prompted
-4. Configure your preferences
+   - Your browser will ask for permission - click "Allow"
+   - The page will automatically subscribe this device

+4. **Configure Your Preferences**:
+   - Once enabled, notification preferences will appear
+   - Customize timing, frequency, and quiet hours
+   - Click "Save Preferences"

 **Notification Settings:**